Yann39/self-hosted/README.md

 </table>

 > [!IMPORTANT]
-> The content of this repository is provided "as is", there is no guarantee that the information is complete or error-free,
+> The content of this repository is provided "as is", with no guarantee that the information is complete or error-free.
-> nor that it will meet your needs.
 > The techniques and tools discussed here come with inherent risks.
 > The author takes absolutely no responsibility for possible consequences due to the use of the related software.